luchak/rp8/docs/user_guide.md

 Let's begin!

-## Pattern Mode: Composing and Experimenting
+## Pattern Mode Tutorial: Composing and Experimenting

 In RP-8, you compose music by writing patterns, which are sequences of up to 16 notes that you can play back in various orders to make songs.
 RP-8 starts up in pattern mode, which gives you direct control over every aspect of what RP-8